Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Introduction

 In this section we provide a moderately detailed overview of the content of the rest of the paper, as well as the outline of the proof of Theorems~\ref{thm:CellSystemPack} and~\ref{thm:invariance-uniformization}.

 In \textbf{Section}~\ref{sec:pre}, we {present various preliminaries}.
-In Section~\ref{pre:triangulation}, we {review various properties of circle packings and the Riemann surface associated with triangulations}.
-In Section~\ref{subsec:ergodic-cell-system}, gather some results on the ergodic averages of the ergodic modulo scaling cell configuration $\cH$ in the framework of~\cite[Section 2.2]{GMSinvariance}.
+In Section~\ref{pre:triangulation}, we review various properties of circle packings and the Riemann surface associated with planar maps.
+In Section~\ref{subsec:ergodic-cell-system}, we gather some results on the ergodic averages of the ergodic modulo scaling cell configuration $\cH$ in the framework of~\cite[Section 2.2]{GMSinvariance}.
 We will repeatedly use the following two facts: the maximum diameter of the cells which intersect a large origin-containing square is typically of smaller order than its side length (Lemma~\ref{lem:no-macroscopic-cell}), and the sum of $\diam(H)^2\deg(H)^4$ over all the cells $H$ intersecting a large square $S$ which is not too far from origin is bounded from above by a deterministic constant times the area of $S$ (Lemma~\ref{lem:average-diamdeg4}).
+As a consequence, similarly as in ~\cite[Section 2.3]{GMSinvariance}, we start from a function $\phi_0:M(\cH)\to\bbC$ which serves as the {(non-injective)} a priori embedding of $M(\cH)$ and prove some of its topological properties. {Much care needs to be taken with the exact definition of $\phi_0$ and we choose to define it by mapping each vertex of $M(\cH)$ to a uniform point in the corresponding cell of $\cH$,} and then extend to every equilateral triangle in $M(\cH)$ via linear interpolation.
+In Section~\ref{subsec:pre-invprinciple}, we recap the convergence of random walk on $\cH$ to Brownian motion from~\cite{GMSinvariance}, and use it to prove that for each large square $S$, there is \emph{some} planar embedding of $\cH(S)$ that is close to $\cH(S)$ (Proposition~\ref{prop:almost-planarity}).